algorithmica-org/algorithmica/content/english/hpc/memory/oblivious.md

 }
 ```

+The I/O complexity of the algorithm is $O(\frac{N^2}{B})$, as we only need to touch roughly half the memory blocks during each merge stage, meaning that on each stage our problem becomes smaller.

-Rectangular and non-power-of-two matrices is left as an exercise to the reader.
+Adapting this code for the general case of non-square matrices is left as an exercise to the reader.

-### Matrix Multiplication
+## Matrix Multiplication

 Next, let's consider something slightly more complex: matrix multiplication.